camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 Notice the `@ProcessApplication` annotation.
 This annotation fulfills two purposes:

-  * **providing the name of the ProcessApplication**: You can provide a custom name for your process application using the annotation: `@ProcessApplication("Loan Approval App")`.
+  * **provide the name of the ProcessApplication**: You can provide a custom name for your process application using the annotation: `@ProcessApplication("Loan Approval App")`.
 If no name is provided, a name is automatically detected.
 In case of a ServletProcessApplication, the name of the ServletContext is used.
-  * **triggering auto-deployment**.
+  * **trigger auto-deployment**.
 In a Servlet 3.0 container, the annotation is sufficient for making sure that the process application is automatically picked up by the servlet container and automatically added as a ServletContextListener to the Servlet Container deployment.
 This functionality is realized by a `javax.servlet.ServletContainerInitializer` implementation named `org.camunda.bpm.application.impl.ServletProcessApplicationDeployer` which is located in the camunda-engine module.
-The implementation works for both embedded deployment of the camunda-engine.jar as a web application library in the `WEB-INF/lib` folder of your WAR file or for the deployment of the camunda-engine.jar as a shared library in the shared library (e.g. Apache Tomcat global `lib/` folder) directory of your application server.
+The implementation works for both embedded deployment of the camunda-engine.jar as a web application library in the `WEB-INF/lib` folder of your WAR file or for the deployment of the camunda-engine.jar as a shared library in the shared library (e.g., Apache Tomcat global `lib/` folder) directory of your application server.
 The Servlet 3.0 Specification foresees both deployment scenarios.
 In case of embedded deployment, the `ServletProcessApplicationDeployer` is notified once, when the webapplication is deployed.
 In case of deployment as a shared library, the `ServletProcessApplicationDeployer` is notified for each WAR file containing a class annotated with `@ProcessApplication` (as required by the Servlet 3.0 Specification).

 This means that in case you deploy to a Servlet 3.0 compliant container (such as Apache Tomcat 7) annotating your class with `@ProcessApplication` is sufficient.